Kalirad/Bayesian_methods/README.md

 # Bayesian_methods
-A repository of Bayesian models written using PyMC
+A repository of Bayesian models written using PyMC.

+## Contents: